scvvuuren/public/esphome/cbi-nanoview/README.md

     └── To Tablet (No Connection) <-- UNTOUCHED
 ````

-Simply copy the yaml configuration to and esphome project configuration file and modify the substitutions to match your requirements.
+Simply copy the yaml configuration to your esphome project configuration file and modify the substitutions to match your requirements.

 ESPHome Web Interface